kendall0m/meet/README.md

 Given
 When
 Then

+### Feature 2: Show/Hide Event Details
+As a user,
-### Scenario 4: An event element is collapsed by default.
+### Scenario 1: An event element is collapsed by default.
 Given
 When
 Then
-### Scenario 5: User can expand an event to see details.
+### Scenario 2: User can expand an event to see details.
 Given
 When
 Then
-### Scenario 6:  User can collapse an event to hide details.
+### Scenario 3:  User can collapse an event to hide details.
 Given
 When
 Then

+### Feature 3: Specify Number of Events
+As a user,
-### Scenario 7: When user hasn’t specified a number, 32 events are shown by default.
+### Scenario 1: When user hasn’t specified a number, 32 events are shown by default.
 Given
 When
 Then
-### Scenario 8: User can change the number of events displayed.
+### Scenario 2: User can change the number of events displayed.
 Given:
 When:
 Then:

+### Feature 4: Use the App When Offline
+As a user,
-### Scenario 9: Show cached data when there’s no internet connection.
+### Scenario 1: Show cached data when there’s no internet connection.
 Given
 When
 Then
-### Scenario 10: Show error when user changes search settings (city, number of events).
+### Scenario 2: Show error when user changes search settings (city, number of events).
 Given
 When
 Then

+### Feature 5: Add an App Shortcut to the Home Screen
+As a user,
-### Scenario 11: User can install the meet app as a shortcut on their device home screen.
+### Scenario 1: User can install the meet app as a shortcut on their device home screen.
 Given
 When
 Then

+### Feature 6: Display Charts Visualizing Event Details
+As a user,
-### Scenario 12: Show a chart with the number of upcoming events in each city.
+### Scenario 1: Show a chart with the number of upcoming events in each city.
 Given
 When
 Then